Attorney to File Discrimination Lawsuit for Wearing a Hijab

 Filing a Claim Made Easy

 If you require assistance filing a religious discrimination claim with the EEOC or FEPA, look no further than us at California Labor Law Employment Attorneys Group.
 We are here to help guide you through the legal process and will represent you in the court of law.
 Workplace discrimination claims have tight deadlines on their statute of limitations, and federal and state agencies have different procedures.
 When you select us, you will learn the best route to take and which agency may yield us the most rewarding results.

 Our goal is to keep you feeling safe, unthreatened, and at peace while working, and we hope that the additional compensation you can earn from a settlement helps in some way.
 You are eligible to earn damages from lost income, pain and suffering, and punitive damages, as well as be able to be promoted or reinstated.

 Contact us today and we will talk with you in a free legal consultation about your discrimination case.
 We will give you all the information you need over the litigation process, your required actions, and settlement values.
 Further, our firm operates under a zero fee guarantee that promises you pay no out of pocket expenses for our legal representation.
 Our fees are only paid in the event we win your case and net you restitution for your claim.

-If you have been discriminated against due to your religious headwear, California Employment Attorneys Group can help.
+If you have been discriminated against due to your religious headwear, California Labor Law Employment Attorneys Group can help.
 Call our Los Angeles office today to speak to an attorney.